 10. Include honey in your diet

-Including honey in your diet to combat hay fever is a tradition almost as old as time.
+Including local honey in your diet to combat hay fever is a tradition almost as old as time.
 Doing this can help your body build up a natural defense against pollen, and strengthen your immune system in the process.

 Samantha Pierrie is a freelance writer who is passionate about health.
 She loves sharing advice and tips around the subject online as she wants to see people live healthy lives.